 - The only exception to the requirement governing the immediate destruction of printed materials and scratch paper is when students take notes or draft responses to ELA, mathematics, or science PTs.

 - Students may also use scratch paper to make notes or develop draft responses.
-To maintain the security of scratch paper used for notes on the ELA or mathematics PTs, or CAST, CAA, or CSA questions, test administrators or test examiners must direct students to write their names (or some appropriate identifying information) on their scratch paper, and then collect and inventory the scratch paper at the end of each test session, as well as upon completion of the test.
-The retention of scratch paper (including graph paper) is allowed for the PTs, the CAST, CAAs, and CSA.
+To maintain the security of scratch paper used for notes on the ELA or mathematics PTs, or CAST, CAA, or CSA questions, test administrators or test examiners must direct students to write their names (or some appropriate identifying information) on their scratch paper, and then collect and inventory the scratch paper at the end of each test session, as well as upon completion of the test to maintain test security.
+The retention of scratch paper (including graph paper) is allowed for the PTs, CAST, CAAs, and CSA.

 - Do not keep printed test items or passages or scratch paper for future test sessions except as noted for PTs.